 Angular has moved from a framework to now a platform to develop rich UI across mobile and desktop.
 There are many ways to set up a development environment and build process for Angular apps.
 In this short post, I'll go over the setup that I use on both my Linux/MacOS and Windows machines.

 Build / Project

 projects currently use the Angular CLI.
-The Angular Command Line Interface allows developers to quickly create, scaffold and build Angular 2 applications.
+The Angular Command Line Interface allows developers to create, scaffold and build Angular applications quickly.
 The CLI is still in beta but is quickly gaining traction and a lot of support/improvements from the Angular team.